lmfit/asteval/doc/motivation.rst

 expression will be parsed correctly and converted into an Abstract Syntax Tree.
 Furthermore, the resulting AST is easy to walk through, greatly simplifying the evaluation process.
-What started as a desire for a simple expression evaluator grew into a quite useable procedural domain-specific language for mathematical applications.
+What started as a desire for a simple expression evaluator grew into a quite usable procedural domain-specific language for mathematical applications.

 Asteval makes no claims about speed.
 Evaluating the AST involves many